|

 and lust for power.

 Wednesday Can a dog still have its day after it's been spayed or neutered?
 Or does being spayed or neutered count as its day?
+A literary agent told me my manuscript had bestseller written all over it.
+I said I had no idea who could have done that.

 I wrote back and told the people at Varon Publishers that I was honored